The Lifeline of Civilization: How the Tigris and Euphrates Shaped Sumer

 The Fresh Water of Life: The God Enki

-In Sumerian mythology, fresh water was sacred.
-The god Enki (Ea) was the lord of the abzu, the primordial freshwater ocean beneath the earth, from which all rivers and springs flowed.
-Enki was the god of wisdom, magic, and crafts—and he was also the patron of irrigation.
-Temples were built at the "mouth of the river" or at crucial water junctions.
-Rituals were performed to ensure the rivers did not flood destructively or dry up.
+In Sumerian mythology, fresh water was sacred and life-giving.
+The god Enki (also called Ea) was the lord of the abzu, the primordial freshwater ocean beneath the earth, source of all rivers and springs.
+Enki was revered as the god of wisdom, magic, crafts, and irrigation.
+Temples dedicated to Enki were often built at river mouths or critical water junctions, emphasizing the sanctity and centrality of water.

 Flood Myths and Divine Judgment

-• The rivers were seen as the veins of the god Enki.
+• The rivers were seen as literal veins of the god Enki, connecting heaven and earth.

-• Festivals often coincided with the spring flood (April-May).
+• Seasonal festivals often coincided with the spring floods (April-May), celebrating the renewal of life.

 Urban Form: How Rivers Shaped Sumerian Cities